arcus/note_deidentification/annotation_guidelines.md

 - First noticed rash in @highlight(March)
 - Attempted corrective surgery in @highlight(1999) and again in @highlight(2003)

+When a date is broken up by intervening words (usually "of"), mark the components as separate spans:

+- Pt began therapy in @highlight(May) of @highlight(2017)

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Why do we label partial dates?</b><br>